TheMrugraj/MVAutocompletePlaceSearchTextField/README.md

 Developer has to get an API Key from Google Api console for Google Places API Web Service.

+EDIT: As per the latest updates, You will need to integrate GoogleMaps SDK.
+For that you may head out to [Google iOS SDK Integration (Step 3)](https://developers.google.com/places/ios-api/start#step-3-install-the-api-using-cocoapods)

 # How to Use?

 - Bind 'MVPlaceSearchTextField' as Class for UITextField in the Storyboard.